10to8 sends many thousands of emails per day, most of which are delivered successfully.

 AWS Simple Email Service (SES)

 We use Amazon's SES with AWS to deliver all of our emails.
-All our emails come from IP addresses managed by AWS, which as of writing are:
+Many of our emails come from IP addresses managed by AWS.
+AWS has the following IP address ranges:

-Please note that these IP addresses are subject to change, and that SPF makes IP address filtering redundant.
+Please note that these IP addresses are subject to change, and that SPF makes IP address filtering redundant so we strongly recommend against IP filtering.

 All 10to8's emails are delivered from addresses with this format: